 Similarly, about ⅔ of team members believe their superiors don’t place emphasis on brand experience the same way they do.

-This of course leads to a disconnect within teams, and eventually, campaigns.
+This leads to a disconnect within teams, and eventually, campaigns.
 The solution is an emphasis and/or re-evaluation of your branding strategy.
-This will give a firmer structure of goals and a deeper emphasis on the overall brand.
+This gives a firmer structure of goals and a deeper emphasis on the overall brand.

 The Future of Brand Experience

 However, that doesn’t mean to simply let the pieces fall where they may.
-Part of the entire branding game is the idea that everything will at some point change.
-It’s not necessarily our job to pinpoint that change in advance, but instead to be prepared as much as possible to react to it when it does.
+Part of the branding game is the idea that everything will at some point change.
+It’s not our job to pinpoint that change in advance, but instead to be prepared as much as possible to react when it does.

-Remember, even though you can’t control consumers or prospects, it is possible to influence their perception.
-This gives you way more power than you think.
+Remember, even though you can’t control customers or prospects, it is possible to influence their perception.
+This gives you more power than you think.
 Make sure to use this important leverage to your advantage.

-Finally, make sure to evaluate the way audiences experience your brand from time to time.
+Finally, evaluate the way audiences experience your brand from time to time.
 Chances are their perceptions will change – be ready to adapt when they do.